libp2p/cpp-libp2p/README.md

 ### Build cpp-libp2p

 First build will likely take long time.
 However, you can cache binaries to [hunter-binary-cache](https://github.com/soramitsu/hunter-binary-cache) or even download binaries from the cache in case someone has already compiled project with the same compiler.
-To this end, you need to set up two environment variables:
+To do so you need to set up two environment variables:
 ```
 GITHUB_HUNTER_USERNAME=<github account name>
 GITHUB_HUNTER_TOKEN=<github token>
 ```
 To generate github token follow the [instructions](https://help.github.com/en/github/authenticating-to-github/creating-a-personal-access-token-for-the-command-line).
 Make sure `read:packages` and `write:packages` permissions are granted (step 7 in instructions).

-This project is can be built with
+This project can be built with

 ```
 mkdir build && cd build